 The use of helical CT for widespread early screening of people who do not show symptoms (asymptomatic) is currently under debate.

 The National Lung Cancer Screening Trial found that early lung cancer detection by having low-dose CT scans yearly for 3 years led to 20% less cancer deaths in the heavy smoker group.
 The American Cancer Society, the American Lung Association, the National Comprehensive Cancer Network, and the U.S. Preventive Services Task Force now recommend the following:

-- Annual low-dose CT screening for current and former smokers who are between the ages of 55 and 80 years, have a 30 packs-year smoking history, who still smoke or have quit within the past 15 years, and who have no history of lung cancer.
+- Annual low-dose CT screening for current and former smokers who are between the ages of 50 and 80 years, have a 20 pack-year smoking history, who still smoke or have quit within the past 15 years, and who have no history of lung cancer.

 - Chest x-rays should not be offered as a screening tool.